FindMySchool LogoFindMySchool

 The school is best suited to families living within or near the academy's catchment who value a comprehensive, mixed-ability intake and community-focused secondary education.
 It works particularly well for students who thrive in a supportive, structured environment and want access to a broad range of clubs and activities beyond traditional academics.
 The main barrier to entry is simply demand; places are keenly contested.
 For those who secure admission, the academy delivers on its motto: achievement through personal growth.

 Yes.
 The school was rated Good by Ofsted in October 2024, with inspectors specifically highlighting outstanding leadership and management.
-GCSE attainment stands at 46.1 (Attainment 8), reflecting solid performance in line with national averages.
+In the 2025 GCSE dataset, Attainment 8 stands at 48, reflecting solid performance.
 The school maintains strong engagement from students and parents, with 86% of parent respondents reporting their child is happy at school.

 Entry is highly competitive.
 The school received 508 applications for 169 Year 7 places in recent admissions, a ratio of 3.01 applications per place.
 The school is its own admitting authority as an academy.
 Places are allocated according to the school's admissions policy, which you should consult on the school website or via Hertfordshire County Council.
 Families outside the priority admissions criteria may find it difficult to secure places.